Solar in Baton Rouge, LA: 2026 Cost, Savings & Payback

 What is the solar payback period in Baton Rouge?

-The average solar payback period in Baton Rouge is approximately 11.6 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $13,673.
+The average solar payback period in Baton Rouge is approximately 16.5 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $34,807 before subtracting installation cost.

 Does Baton Rouge have net metering?

-Is solar worth it in Baton Rouge, LA?
+Is solar worth it in Baton Rouge, LA in 2026?